baselasli/C-Hotel-project/README.md

 ![CaptXDure](https://user-images.githubusercontent.com/80223613/120052520-64f8fd00-c02e-11eb-8b5b-73192b5ec33b.PNG)

-* Then you need to login to your account.
+* Then you can proceed to log in to your account.
+.

 ![Login](https://user-images.githubusercontent.com/80223613/120052599-bd2fff00-c02e-11eb-8154-0841ef9dc2db.PNG)

-* You can book the type of room and determine the number of individuals and from a certain date to a specific date in the hotel
-Algorithms calculate the cost of a room, book it, and save the reservation in the database.
+* In the booking page, pick the room type, number of guests and dates.
+Then, the booking algorithm will calculate the cost of your room, so you can proceed to book it, and have the reservation saved in the database.

 ![Capsdddture](https://user-images.githubusercontent.com/80223613/120052796-b9e94300-c02f-11eb-92af-86c81bf3b9aa.PNG)